ProfessionalsBrian S. Grieve

 Brian’s recent experience includes representing:

-- Apollo Global Management, LLC in numerous high-profile transactions, including:
+- Apollo Global Management, Inc. and affiliated funds in numerous high-profile transactions, including:

-- the formation of its latest $24.7 billion flagship buyout fund, Apollo Investment Fund IX, L.P., the world’s largest private equity fund ever raised;
+- the formation of Apollo’s latest $24.7 billion flagship buyout fund, Apollo Investment Fund IX, L.P., the world’s largest private equity fund ever raised at the time;

 - in connection with the closing of Apollo Hybrid Value Fund (HVF), a $3.25 billion fund seeking to combine credit and equity, focusing on capital solutions, structured equity and non-control stressed and distressed investments;